Mental health drama seen by 1.3 million

 "I was told that I had a major illness and I needed to adjust my expectations.
 When they started a creative writing group, I was forbidden from taking part.?

 Allen, now a Guardian columnist, says she has been given a range of diagnoses, including paranoid psychosis, psychotic depression, developing schizophrenia, manic depression, major psychotic disorder and borderline personality.

 Her novel was longlisted for the Orange Broadband Prize for Fiction and shortlisted for the BT Mind Book of the Year Award, 2007

 Below psychminded has printed extracts from some reviews of the drama.
 They were mixed.

 But we would like to know what you thought, especially as Poppy Shakespeare is a rare example of a mental-health centred drama.

 Did the dramatisation, or does the book, touch on real dynamics within a psychiatric day centre?
 How did you think the patients and staff were portrayed?
 Did the story line have any resonance for you?

 Let us know on the comments form below.

-lets us see how N kills the things she loves by stealing Poppy's
+For N, the friendship with Poppy is a romance, her first real relationship since her mother killed herself when N was 4.
+The book, however, lets us see how N kills the things she loves by stealing Poppy's personality.

 Andrew Billen of The Times